squaremiledev/asynctransport/README.md

 telnet localhost 9999
 ```

-### Confirm that this design style is applicable to a particular context.

-Go to dev.squaremile.asynctcpacceptance.AppListeningOnTcpPort or try to implement your own Application

 ## Design objectives

 The library is built, and enables applications to be built, according to the Object Oriented Programming paradigm,